Last updated April 2022

 Lips come in all shapes and sizes, meaning some may lack more volume and shape than others.
 To correct this, dermal fillers can help restore the look and feel of the lips.

 In some cases, the jaw can be misaligned which causes an uneven look.
 Using dermal fillers, volume can be added to these areas to make the face more symmetrical.

 Cheeks are another area of the face that loses volume with age.
 Injecting dermal fillers into the cheeks can produce a glowing and youthful complexion.

 What are the advantages of dermal filler?

 For those who don’t want to go under the knife, dermal filler has the advantage of being a non surgical treatment.

-It is an ideal treatment for those who want to look younger and feel more refreshed.
-As there is minimal recovery time, it is suitable for busy parents who want to boost their confidence.
+It is an ideal treatment for those who want to look younger and more refreshed.
+As there is minimal recovery time, it is suitable for busy parents.

 How much face filler do I need?